Moments Economy Architecture Specification

 Requirements.

-- Decisions MUST be made by identifiable human agents (Original Agency).
+- Decisions MUST be made by identifiable human agents (Direct Agency).

 - Decisions MUST be recorded as governance events bound to specific Moments.